bibymaths/IFA-2022/README.md

 **Note**: _Boosted logistics is using decision stumps (one node decision trees) as weak learners.
 It implements a internal version of decision stump classifier instead of using calls to rpart.
 Also, training and testing phases of the classification process are split into separate functions._

 This script has successfully ran on a system, and the compiled R markdown pdf has been added in the _Project DS 1_ directory for better understanding.
-Some of the figures/plots are also in the _Figures_, but also contained in the pdf document.

 #### Steps